 This was a very interesting event, with great talks by great speakers.
 I am happy to have seen again many old friends and made many new ones.
 In the picture above, some speakers and participants at a dinner after the end of the conference.
 I was not really able to pay attention to any of the talks including my own, and I look forward to watching the video coverage.
 We recorded everything on video, both in HD with the cameras on site, and from Teleplace.
 The videos will be available online and on the conference's DVD proceedings.
 The videos recorded in Teleplace will be available online in a few days, and those recorded on site in a few weeks.

+I have started two blog posts as containers and index pages for material to be posted later.
+Both posts have the same title as this one.
 The post on the TransVision 2010 blog will have links to the HD videos recorded in Milan, and the post on the teleXLR8 blog will have links to the videos recorded in Teleplace.
 The Twitter feed created by participants at #TV2010 has the twitting history of the conference.